-Luda’s publications include Australian Lithuanians, UNSW Press 2012 (an interdisciplinary cultural study on post WWII migration to Australia), Nekrošius and Lithuanian Theatre, Peter Lang NY 1999 (the first-English language study of this internationally renowned Baltic director), and articles and entries on Australian, Baltic, and French actors and directors (Cambridge World Encyclopedia on Actors and Acting, CUP, 2015, and on Baltic directors in the Cambridge Encyclopedia on Directors and Directing, CUP, (upcoming 2018).
+Luda’s publications include Nekrošius and Lithuanian Theatre, Peter Lang NY 1999 (the first-English language study of this internationally renowned Baltic director), Australian Lithuanians, UNSW Press 2012 (an interdisciplinary cultural study on post WWII migration to Australia), articles on Australian, Baltic, and French actors in the Cambridge Encyclopedia on Actors and Acting, CUP, 2015, and on Baltic directors in the Cambridge Encyclopedia on Directors and Directing, CUP, (upcoming 2018).

-Her areas of expertise include experimental American Theatre, Australian and Commonwealth Theatre, East European Theatre, French Theatre, dramaturgy, transcultural performance, and theatre of migrant populations.
+Her areas of expertise include French Theatre, Australian and Commonwealth Theatre, East European Theatre, experimental American Theatre, dramaturgy, transcultural performance, and theatre of migrant populations.